Skip to main content

 }

-When multiple inputs have data, the scheduler processes triggers in a deterministic order based on the graph topology, not arrival time.
+When multiple inputs have data, the scheduler processes triggers in a deterministic order based on graph topology — not arrival time.

-Nodes wait for multiple inputs to arrive within specified time windows.
+Nodes wait for multiple inputs to arrive within a time window.
 Essential for sensor fusion where timing alignment matters.

 pub fn stereo(left: &Image, right: &Image) -> (#[out("depth")] DepthMap) {